NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

         super().__init__(**kwargs)

     def on_began(self):
-        # When the user drags the slider, we don't want to see the selection rect
+        # When the user drags the slider, you don't want to see the selection rect
         self.__disable_selection = ViewportLegacyDisableSelection()

     def on_changed(self):